Jacob Bannon: List of bands for whom Bannon has designed

+Business ventures

 Deathwish Inc.

-Deathwish, Inc. is an independent record label founded by Jacob Bannon of Converge and Tre McCarthy.
+Deathwish, Inc. is an independent record label founded by Bannon and Tre McCarthy.
 In late 1999, McCarthy and Bannon decided to turn Deathwish into a full-fledged business.

 Diamonds & Rust

 Bannon co-owns a home décor and antique store with his wife in Beverly, Massachusetts called Diamonds & Rust, which offers, "a variety of new/vintage industrial and mid-century furniture and lighting, textiles, art, and other collectibles and accessories."